Identification at the Zero Lower Bound: Introduction

 A further contribution of this paper is a general methodology to estimate reduced-form VARs with a variable subject to an occasionally binding constraint.
 This is a necessary starting point for SVAR analysis that uses any of the existing popular identification schemes, such as short- or long-run restrictions, sign restrictions, or external instruments.
 In the absence of any constraints, reduced-form VARs can be estimated consistently by Ordinary Least Squares (OLS), which is Gaussian Maximum Likelihood, or its corresponding Bayesian counterpart, and inference is fairly well-established.
 However, it is well-known that OLS estimation is inconsistent when the data is subject to censoring or truncation, see, e.g., \cite{Gree93} for a textbook treatment.
 So, it is not possible to estimate a VAR consistently by OLS using any sample that includes the ZLB, or even using (truncated) subsamples when the ZLB is not binding (because of selection bias), as was pointed out by \cite{HayashiKoeda2019}.
-It is not possible to impose the ZLB constraint using Markov switching models with exogenous regimes, as in \cite{LiuTheodoridisMumtazZanetti2019}, because exogenous Markov-switching cannot guarantee that the constraint will be respected with probability one, and also does not account for the fact that the switch from one regime to the other depends on the structural shocks.\footnote{\cite{HayashiKoeda2019} develop a VAR model with endogenous regime switching in which the policy variables that are subject to a lower bound, the short-term interest rate and excess reserves, are modelled using Tobit regressions.
-A key difference of their methodology from the one developed here is that they impose recursive identification of monetary policy shocks, which the present paper shows to be an overidentifying, and hence testable, restriction.
-Moreover, their model does not include shadow rates.} Finally, it is also not possible to perform consistent estimation and valid inference on the VAR (i.e., error bands with correct coverage on impulse responses), using externally obtained measures of the shadow rate, such as the one proposed by \cite{WuXia2016}, as the estimation error in any such measures is not asymptotically negligible and is typically highly autocorrelated.\footnote{See also \cite{Rossi2019} for a comprehensive discussion of the challenges posed by the ZLB for the estimation of structural VARs.} In other words, shadow rate estimates are subject to large and persistent measurement error that is not accounted for if they are treated as known in subsequent analysis.
-The methodology developed in this paper allows for the presence of a shadow rate, estimates of which can be obtained, but more importantly, it fully accounts for the impact of sampling uncertainty in the estimation of the shadow rate on inference about the structural parameters such as impulse responses.
-Therefore, the paper fills an important gap in the literature, as it provides the requisite methodology to implement any of the existing identification schemes.\footnote{A very recent paper by \cite{AruobaSchorfheideVillalvazo2020} also studies SVARs with occasionally binding constraints, but does not focus on the implications of those constraints for identification.
-Another difference is that the private sector part of the SVAR is modelled in $\Phi$-form ($Y_{t} = \Phi \varepsilon_{t} + lags$), namely, in terms of the decision rules of the agents, while I use the $A$-form ($A Y_{t} = \varepsilon_{t} + lags$), so that the decision rules are obtained after solving the model.
-Both models have regime-dependent piecewise linear and continuous decision rules, but they are not equivalent, because, unlike linear SVARs, the $\Phi$ and $A$ forms are not equivalent when there are occasionally binding constraints.
-Finally, their SVAR does not include shadow rates, so it cannot nest commonly used forward guidance policy rules, such as \cite{ReifschneiderWilliams2000}, or \cite{DebortoliGaliGambetti2019}, or the case of ZLB irrelevance.}
+It is not possible to impose the ZLB constraint using Markov switching models with exogenous regimes, as in \cite{LiuTheodoridisMumtazZanetti2019}, because exogenous Markov-switching cannot guarantee that the constraint will be respected with probability one, and also does not account for the fact that the switch from one regime to the other depends on the structural shocks.
+Finally, it is not possible to perform consistent estimation and valid inference on the VAR (i.e., error bands with correct coverage on impulse responses), using externally obtained measures of the shadow rate, such as the one proposed by \cite{WuXia2016}, as any such measures are subject to large and persistent estimation error that is not accounted for if they are treated as known in subsequent analysis.
+See also \cite{Rossi2019} for a comprehensive discussion of the challenges posed by the ZLB for the estimation of structural VARs.